© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen y Castell is a scheduled monument protected by Cadw under reference CD069.
 View the official record →

-Pen y Castell is a prehistoric hillfort located in Ceredigion, Wales, designated as a scheduled ancient monument under the reference Cadw SAM CD069.
+Pen y Castell is a prehistoric hillfort located in Ceredigion, Wales, commanding a prominent position in the local landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD069.

 Pen y Castell dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen y Castell is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD069.